siimsams/zendesk-homework/README.md

 ## Future Improvements
 While the current implementation is functional, there are several areas that could be enhanced:
-- Database migration system for schema changes
+- Database migration system for schema changes.
-- Response caching for better performance
+- Response caching for better performance.
-- Query optimization with proper indexing
+- Query optimization with proper indexing.
+I tested this and it did not give boost due to this project using SQLITE.
-- Chunking for handling large datasets efficiently
+- Chunking for handling large datasets efficiently.
+This would help make smaller queries instead of one big one.